jrnold/r4ds-exercise-solutions/docs/tibble.md

 #> [1] "tbl_df"     "tbl"        "data.frame"
 ```

 Tibbles will only print out a limited number of rows and show the class on top of each column.
-Addtionally, tibbles have class `"tbl_df"` and `"tbl_"` in addition to `"data.frame"`.
+Additionally, tibbles have class `"tbl_df"` and `"tbl_"` in addition to `"data.frame"`.

 2. Compare and contrast the following operations on a `data.frame` and equivalent tibble.
 What is different?
-Why might the default data frame behaviours cause you frustration?
+Why might the default data frame behaviors cause you frustration?

 ```r